kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot/inventorydisplay-class.md

 #InventoryDisplay Class

 ###UI-Animation logic - Configure or Disable.
-The image below shows code logic in the InventoryDisplay.cs script for having the InventoryDisplay's visibility animated when the user presses the `Tab` key.
+The image below shows code logic in the InventoryDisplay.cs script that animates visibility of the InventoryDisplay when the user presses the `Tab` key.
+You'll need to decide to configure the animation or you must delete the associated code, or you will have errors in scenes where you use the InventoryDisplay.

 **To Disable Animation**
 If you choose not to implement the UI-Animation, then you'll